-- Continue MPO outreach to minority and low-income communities - Analyze 2010 US Census data to determine changes in the environmental justice populations during the last ten years and produce information for the MPO - Monitor developments at the U.S. Department of Transportation and participate in workshops, conferences, and seminars, as appropriate - Provide summaries of interviews and other updates to the Transportation Planning and Programming Committee of the MPO - Update the MPO's Coordinated Human-Services Public Transportation Plan - Continue the solicitation of projects for funding under the JARC and New Freedom programs - Conduct environmental-justice analyses as needed - Mapping and technical memoranda noted above
+- Continue MPO outreach to minority and low-income communities - Analyze 2010 U.S. Census data to determine changes in the environmental-justice populations during the last 10 years and produce information for the MPO - Monitor developments at the U.S. Department of Transportation and participate in workshops, conferences, and seminars, as appropriate - Provide summaries of interviews and other updates to the MPO - Update the MPO's Coordinated Human-Services Transportation Plan - Continue the solicitation of projects for funding under the JARC and New Freedom programs - Conduct environmental-justice analyses as needed - Mapping and technical memoranda noted above